bdusell/singularity-tutorial/README.md

 In order to add GPU support, we need to include CUDA in our image.
 In Singularity, this is delightfully simple.
 We just need to pick one of [Nvidia's official Docker images](https://hub.docker.com/r/nvidia/cuda) to base our image on.
-Again, the easiest way to install library X is usually to Google "X docker" and pick an image from the README or tags page on Docker Hub.
+Again, the easiest way to install library X is often to Google "X docker" and pick an image from the README or tags page on Docker Hub.

 The README lists several tags.
 They tend to indicate variants of the image that